adamblvck/Laws-of-Form-ChatGPT-Megaprompt/LoF Starting Corpus.md

 # Calculus of Indication Interpreted for Logic

-What follows is a mapping of the laws of form onto boolean logic notiation:
+What follows is a mapping of the laws of form onto boolean logic notation:

 The mapping will be provided in a markdown table: